Hungry Happenings

 Cut leaves.

-• Unroll Pillsbury Crescent Recipe Creations Seamless Dough Sheet onto a cutting board that has been lightly dusted with flour.
+• Unroll the Pillsbury Crescent Recipe Creations Seamless Dough Sheet onto a cutting board that has been lightly dusted with flour.

 • Cut using leaf-shaped cookie cutters.